graydenshand/permission-graph/README.md

 path between the user and the action, the user is not authorized.

 In the event there is a tie for shortest path, the access will be denied only if all shortest paths are DENY rules.
-This can happen, for example if a user belongs to two groups.
-One group has access to a resource while the other group is denied access.
+This behavior can be controlled when initializing the permission graph via the `tie_breaker_policy` parameter.